vpsfreecz/haveapi/README.md

 When trying to access a resource or an action that does not exist, `\HaveAPI\Client\Exception\ObjectNotFound` is thrown.
-Also, invoking an action without all necessary arguments (object IDs) result in `\HaveAPI\Client\Exception\UnresolvedArguments` exception.
+Also, invoking an action without all necessary arguments (object IDs) results in `\HaveAPI\Client\Exception\UnresolvedArguments` exception.

 All exceptions thrown by the client are a subclass of `\HaveAPI\Client\Exception\Base`.